pupixipup/gotasks/README.md

 # gotasks
- tasks from Golang course at https://stepik.org/course/187490/
+ - Tasks from Golang course at https://stepik.org/course/187490/
+ - Every task has a `readme.md` with details in its folder